 Campus Accessibility Committee

 The Campus Accessibility Committee is an intra-campus team that meets bi-annually.
-The Committee consists of campus representatives from the following areas: Academic Affairs, Admissions, Campus Police & Safety, Facilities Management, Human Resources, Informative Technology, Disability/ADA/504, Library, Student Affairs & Residence Life and Housing.
+The Committee consists of campus representatives from the following areas: Academic Affairs, Admissions, Campus Police & Safety, Facilities Management, Human Resources, Informative Technology, Disability/ADA/504, Library, Student Affairs & Residence Life and Housing, and Strategic Communications.